Motley Rice: History

-Motley Rice was formed in 2003 by co- founding members Ron Motley and Joe Rice after the breakup of the law firm Ness, Motley, Loadholdt, Richardson & Poole P.A.
+Motley Rice was formed in 2003 by Ron Motley and Joe Rice after the breakup of the law firm Ness, Motley, Loadholdt, Richardson & Poole P.A. of Barnwell, South Carolina.
 Ron Motley served as lead attorney in the tobacco litigation of the mid 1990s, which resulted in the Tobacco Master Settlement Agreement.

 Motley Rice represented about 96,000 asbestos plaintiffs up to 2004.
 The firm later transitioned into offering asbestos defendants pre-packaged bankruptcies.
 Companies that file with the assistance of Motley Rice generally emerge from bankruptcy after just a few months and in some cases just 30 to 45 days.
 Insurance companies are generally stuck with the liability for asbestos claims discharged in such bankruptcy proceedings.
 Investors are often allowed to keep their equity and often become wealthy when stock prices rise after a firm is cleansed of asbestos liability.
 Claimants that are extremely ill generally receive far less compensation than they would otherwise qualify for.
 Standard bankruptcies last an average of six years and can cost millions of dollars per month.